rajnandinitikkal/AI-Tools/Readme.md

 ## Create PPT
 ### • [Gamma App](https://gamma.app/)
 Description: Gamma app is a new medium for presenting ideas, powered by AI.
-It allows you to create beautiful, engaging content without any of the formatting or design work.
+It allows you to create beautiful, engaging content without any formatting or design work.
 ### • [Tome.app](https://tome.app/)

 Free/Paid :